Nasir-AhmadZ/FPGAVGAProject/index.md

 <img src="SoC-Images/ColourStripes_Testbench.png">

 ### **Synthesis**
 Synthesis generates a netlist from your RTL(Register Transfer Level) code.
 The netlist contains information about the general logic blocks being used and how they are connnected.
+Below is the synthesis and implentation of ColourCycle.v.

 Synthesis